darkoverlordofdata/katra/readme.md

              \\\\-------  --
              '-----------'

 Katra runs in the browser or on the command line.
-See katra.html for browser example.
+See ./www/run/index.html for a browser example.
 Command line install instructions below.

 ## Status
-This project is pre-alpha.
+This project is alpha.

+Todo:

+* Append - command
+* Chain - keyword

 ## Install